Biofilter: Drawbacks

 Because filtration and growth of biomass leads to an accumulation of matter in the filtering media, this type of fixed-film process is subject to bioclogging and flow channeling.
 Depending on the type of application and on the media used for microbial growth, bioclogging can be controlled using physical and/or chemical methods.
 Backwash steps can be implemented using air and/or water to disrupt the biomat and recover flow whenever possible.
 Chemicals such as oxidizing (peroxide, ozone) or biocide agents can also be used.

+Biofiltration can require a large area for some treatment techniques (suspended growth and attached growth processes) as well as long hydraulic retention times (anaerobic lagoon and anaerobic baffled reactor).

 Drinking water

 For drinking water, biological water treatment involves the use of naturally occurring microorganisms in the surface water to improve water quality.
 Under optimum conditions, including relatively low turbidity and high oxygen content, the organisms break down material in the water and thus improve water quality.
 Slow sand filters or carbon filters are used to provide a support on which these microorganisms grow.
 These biological treatment systems effectively reduce water-borne diseases, dissolved organic carbon, turbidity and color in surface water, thus improving overall water quality.

 Typically in drinking water treatment; granular activated carbon or sand filters are used to prevent re-growth of microorganisms in water distribution pipes by reducing levels of iron and nitrate that act as a microbial nutrient.
 GAC also reduces chlorine demand and other disinfection by-product accumulation by acting as a first line of disinfection.
 Bacteria attached to filter media as a biofilm oxidize organic material as both an energy and carbon source, this prevents undesired bacteria from using these sources which can reduce water odors and tastes [Bouwer, 1998].
 These biological treatment systems effectively reduce water-borne diseases, dissolved organic carbon, turbidity and color in surface water, thus improving overall water quality.